j5pu/phasionate_wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 EML adds its filters to ANY media popup that already contains native WordPress filters.
 We chose NOT to force adding filters to ANY media popup because there are a lot of cases when filters are not acceptable and theme's/plugin's author did not add them intentionally.

-If you believe that a third-party plugin shoud have filters in its Media Popup please contact its author with a request to add NATIVE WordPress filters ([example of the code](http://wordpress.org/support/topic/how-can-we-use-this-plugin-features-in-my-custom-plugin-media-uploader?replies=15#post-5753212) for theme's/plugin's authors).
+If you believe that a third-party plugin should have filters in its Media Popup please contact its author with a request to add NATIVE WordPress filters ([example of the code](http://wordpress.org/support/topic/how-can-we-use-this-plugin-features-in-my-custom-plugin-media-uploader?replies=15#post-5753212) for theme's/plugin's authors).

-= How to show images per media category on a webpage =
+= How to show images per media category on a webpage? =

+[**UPD:** Since EML 2.1 you can use gallery shortcode with taxonomy parameters like this: `[gallery media_category="5" category="2" monthnum="12" year="2015" orderby="title" order="DESC"]` to show filter-based gallery on the front-end.]

 Right now it is possible via WP_Query ([example of the code](http://wordpress.org/support/topic/php-displaying-an-array-of-images-per-category-or-categories)).
 We are working on a gallery based on EML taxonomies.

+= Will I lose media categories I’ve created if I upgrade from free to PRO? =

+No, all your data will remain intact.
+Your created media categories and their ties with your images are stored in the database.
+When you deactivate and delete the free version and then upload and activate the PRO one nothing happens to the database.